Stokkie64/stokkie64.github.io/about.markdown

 ---

 # Tech:
-The site is hosted via Github Pages.
+The site is hosted via [Github Pages](https://pages.github.com/).
+You can find the source code in my [Github repo](https://github.com/Stokkie64/stokkie64.github.io).

 Using the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)